 Exhibit Number Exhibit Description 2.1 Form of Reorganization Agreement by and between Liberty Interactive Corporation and the Registrant.
 3.1 Form of Restated Certificate of Incorporation of the Registrant to be in effect at the time of the Spin-Off.
 3.2 Form of Bylaws of the Registrant to be in effect at the time of the Spin-Off.
 4.1 Specimen Certificate for shares of Series A Common Stock of the Registrant.
 4.2 Specimen Certificate for shares of Series B Common Stock of the Registrant.
 4.3 Specimen Certificate for shares of Series C Common Stock of the Registrant.
-4.4 Specimen Certificate for Series C Common Stock Subscription Rights of the Registrant.
-4.5 Instructions for use of Series C Common Stock Subscription Right Certificates of the Registrant.
 5.1 Form of Opinion of Baker Botts L.L.P. as to the legality of the securities being registered.
 8.1 Form of Opinion of Skadden, Arps, Slate, Meagher & Flom LLP regarding certain tax matters.
 10.1 Form of Liberty Broadband Corporation 2014 Omnibus Incentive Plan.
 10.2 Form of Liberty Broadband Corporation Transitional Stock Adjustment Plan.
 10.3 Charter Stockholders Agreement, dated as of March 19, 2013, by and between Charter Communications, Inc. and Liberty Media Corporation (incorporated by reference to Exhibit 10.1 to Liberty Media Corporation's Quarterly Report on Form 10-Q for the period ended March 31, 2013, filed with the Securities and Exchange Commission on May 5, 2013).
 10.4 Voting Agreement dated as of April 25, 2014 between Comcast Corporation and Liberty Media Corporation (incorporated by reference to Exhibit 2.2 of the Current Report on Form 8-K filed by Comcast Corporation on April 28, 2014).
-10.5 Letter, dated as of April 25, 2014, from Charter Communications, Inc. to, and acknowledged by, Liberty Media Corporation (incorporated by reference to Exhibit 7(c) of the Form 13D/A filed by Charter Communications on April 29, 2014).
-10.6 Amendment to the Charter Stockholders Agreement dated as of [•].
-10.7 Form of Tax Sharing Agreement by and between the Registrant and Liberty Media Corporation.
-10.8 Form of Services Agreement by and between the Registrant and Liberty Media Corporation.
-10.9 Form of Facilities Sharing Agreement by and between the Registrant, Liberty Media Corporation and Liberty Property Holdings, Inc. 10.10 Form of Indemnification Agreement by and between the Registrant and its executive officers/directors.
-10.11 Forms of Aircraft Time Sharing Agreements.
-10.12 Margin Loan Agreement, dated as of [•], among [•], as Borrower, various lenders, and [•] as Administrative Agent.
-II-9
+10.5 Assignment and Assumption Agreement, dated as of October 2, 2014, by and among Comcast Corporation, Liberty Media Corporation and Liberty Broadband Corporation (incorporated by reference to Exhibit 7(e) to Amendment No. 3 to Liberty Media Corporation's Schedule 13D in respect of Class A common stock of Charter Communications, Inc., filed with the Securities Exchange Commission on October 10, 2014).
+10.6 Letter, dated as of April 25, 2014, from Charter Communications, Inc. to, and acknowledged by, Liberty Media Corporation (incorporated by reference to Exhibit 7(c) to Amendment No. 1 to Liberty Media Corporation's Schedule 13D in respect of Class A common stock of Charter Communications, Inc., filed with the Securities and Exchange Commission on April 29, 2014).
+10.7 Amendment to the Charter Stockholders Agreement dated as of September 29, 2014 (incorporated by reference to Exhibit 7(d) to Amendment No. 3 to Liberty Media Corporation's Schedule 13D in respect of Class A common stock of Charter Communications, Inc., filed with the Securities Exchange Commission on October 10, 2014).
+10.8 Form of Tax Sharing Agreement by and between the Registrant and Liberty Media Corporation.
+10.9 Form of Services Agreement by and between the Registrant and Liberty Media Corporation.
+10.10 Form of Facilities Sharing Agreement by and between the Registrant, Liberty Media Corporation and Liberty Property Holdings, Inc.